Jesus continues to answer the disciples' questions and predicts what will happen at the end of time when he will come again in power and glory.

 Signs of the End Time

 The term ‘elect’ here refers to the disciples of Jesus, the followers of Jesus.
 Jesus implies that the suffering of the end times is going to increase in intensity, something that is clearly implied also in verse 8 when Jesus uses the analogy of birth pains.
 As we discussed when we looked at that passage in the first episode of this series, birth pains increase in intensity dramatically, just before the child is born.
-We have that feeling all the way through this passage, that the general description of particular events are going to increase in intensity towards the end of that process.
-The end of that process is marked by the return of Jesus Christ.
+We have the feeling all the way through this passage, that the general description of particular events are going to increase in intensity towards the end of the process which is marked by the return of Jesus Christ.
 If those days had not been cut short, no-one would survive.
 That intensity is going to increase.
-The sign here that Jesus is focusing on, is that in the end times there will be false messiahs and false prophets and remarkable miraculous powers that these people appear to use.
+The sign here that Jesus is focusing on, is that in the end times there will be false messiahs and false prophets and the remarkable miraculous powers these people appear to use.
 Jesus indicates that great signs and wonders, in and of themselves, are not proof that these people are representatives and prophets of God.
-Anyone who claims to be the Messiah, or the Saviour of the world, is automatically ruled out by Jesus here, because as we see in just a moment, when Jesus actually comes again he'll come with a sign from heaven with such blazing power and glory there won't be any ambiguity.
+Anyone who claims to be the messiah, or the saviour of the world, is automatically ruled out by Jesus here, because when Jesus actually comes again he'll come with a sign from heaven, with such blazing power and glory there won't be any ambiguity.
 People can't just go around and say that they are the messiah.
 There will be a public event so overwhelming that there won't be any doubt.
 This prediction here is that the world will enter into a period of religious confusion and distress at a time that will test the Church - false prophets and messiahs are going to come; cults will arise; false religions will arise; and people will be using power to perform miracles.
-The implication from what Jesus says here, is that that power will not come from the Holy Spirit, will not come from God; it will be a demonic power that will confuse people.
+The implication from what Jesus says here is that that power will not come from the Holy Spirit - will not come from God; it will be a demonic power that will confuse people.
 We need to be aware that this reality can exist, even in our own experience.
 Some of you listening to this will relate to this, and think of teachers, prophets and religious leaders in your own communities or nations influencing people and apparently having spiritual power, or wisdom or miraculous power.
 The critical issue for us is not whether power is being demonstrated because that can be counterfeited.
 The question for us is whether people point to Jesus Christ as the Saviour; and whether people preach Christ crucified, raised again from the dead; whether they preach his substitutionary, sacrificial atonement - the fundamental principles of the New Testament.
 When you look closely at a lot of religious teachers, you'll find they don't teach that at all.
-They're drawing attention to themselves, making a powerbase for themselves, making money for themselves or consciously trying to lead people away from Christianity.
+They are drawing attention to themselves, making a powerbase for themselves, making money for themselves or consciously trying to lead people away from Christianity.

 The Second Coming